CPU Core Parking

 As default, you cannot see additional settings into power options

-We can enable these settings, but for this we can change few registry keys.
+We can enable these settings, but for this we can change a few registry keys.

-Gadget do this, if you check Enable working with registry box.
+Gadget does this, if you check Enable working with the registry box.
 Of course, you can give permission by clicking yes.

 - Allow Throttle States